tymyrddin/blue/source/docs/active/design/tactics.md

 * Weblabyrinth – Because watching bots get lost in procedurally generated nonsense never gets old.
 * Nova – A haystack of decoy hosts so convincing, even the attacker starts questioning reality.

-*The goal isn’t just to detect—it’s to send them down a rabbit hole with no exit.*
+*The goal is not just to detect.
+It is to send them down a rabbit hole with no exit.*